Christopher Amos, Ph.D.

 Director, Human Genome Sequencing Center

-Richard A. Gibbs, Ph.D., is director of the BCM Human Genome Sequencing Center and the Wofford Cain Professor in the Department of Molecular and Human Genetics.
+Richard A. Gibbs, Ph.D., is director of the Baylor College of Medicine Human Genome Sequencing Center and the Wofford Cain Professor in the Department of Molecular and Human Genetics.

 Gibbs received a B.Sc.
 (Hons) in 1979 and a Ph.D. in genetics and radiation biology in 1986 at the University of Melbourne, Melbourne, Australia.
 He moved to Houston as a postdoctoral fellow at Baylor to study the molecular basis of human-linked diseases and to develop technologies for rapid genetic analysis.